mensmediumtall/mensmediumtall.github.com/posts/fat.md

 I say this because I don't want anyone thinking that my points are invalid on a basis of never having experienced or having been impacted by image issues.

-Image issues are something we all deal and, in many cases, are things that we can resolve - regardless of the fact that it is easier for some than for others.
+Image issues are something we all deal with and, in many cases, are things that we (as individuals) can resolve - regardless of the fact that it is easier for some than for others.

-For the case of the Tall, we're helping to solve image issues by providing clothes that are not only *not embarrassing* to wear, but that... well, look good.
+For the case of the Tall, we're helping to resolve image issues by providing clothes that are not only *not embarrassing* to wear, but that... well, look *good*.

 :-D